amin-abbasiy/EchoServer/README.md

 if you have complicated presentation layer its possible to use decorator to clean up your models my suggest is `draper` library, its has nice integration with rails
 ### SimpleCov

+### ENV
+environment variables defined in .env file and we use them for development purposes, it add env vars to ENV in rails